Lego Vidiyo

-Lego Vidiyo was a Lego theme that allows children to create their own music videos and dance clips using a range of Lego toy sets and an associated app.
+Lego Vidiyo (stylized as LEGO VIDIYO) is a discontinued Lego theme that allows children to create their own music videos and dance clips using a range of Lego toy sets and an associated app.
 It is licensed from Universal Music Group.
 The theme was first introduced in March 2021, before being discontinued by the end of January 2022 after being deemed a commercial disaster.

 Overview

 Lego Vidiyo is a music video maker brand that combines music with Lego playsets.
 Users create their own music videos featuring Lego minifigures by using an app named Vidiyo.
 The product line includes BeatBox toy sets that each contain a minifigure and connect to the app.
 The associated toy sets include Lego tiles called BeatBits that unlock digital and audio effects.
 The toy sets are marketed at children aged 7 to 10 years old.

 Development

 Lego Vidiyo was created in collaboration with Universal Music Group (UMG).
 The theme was developed with the aim of blending physical play with digital play.
 The associated app was designed to use augmented reality (AR) to create the illusion of Lego minifigures coming to life and moving to music.
 Early concept art for the app experience was created in February 2018 and a sketch design for the BeatBoxes was created in April 2018.
 As part of the collaboration with Universal Music Group, a record deal was signed with the Universal Music Group label, Astralwerks.
 The deal involved the release of a single titled Shake.
 On April 27, 2021, eight additions to Lego Vidiyo were unveiled, including two BeatBoxes, 12 Bandmates, and five Stage Models.

 On July 23, 2021, The Lego Group released a statement that confirmed that Lego Vidiyo would go on hiatus for 2022 following feedback relating to the play experience.
 The company stated that the theme would continue to be available and that The Lego Group and Universal Music Group were planning to, "pilot some new ideas in 2022, then release new play experiences in 2023 and beyond."
 However, after "extensive quantitative and qualitative research" was conducted, The Lego Group decided to discontinue the Vidiyo theme after January 31, 2022.